-technology and engineering, Berlin in political science, physics and medicine.
+publications; Weimar literary; Stuttgart, Munich, Darmstadt and Aachen in technology and engineering, Berlin in political science, physics and medicine.

-- (a) Individuals' activity in multiple fields. - (b) Concentration of publications on disciplines, and topics within disciplines.
+(a) Individuals' activity in multiple fields.

+(b) Concentration of publications on disciplines, and topics within disciplines.

-Figure 9: Specialization of individuals and cities with increased connections.
+Figure 8: Specialization of individuals and cities with increased connections.
 The figures show the differential effect relative to the timing of the railroad on: whether an individual is active in multiple groups of professions (left), and on the right, the city-level specialization on fields (gray) and topics (blue).
 Specialization is calculated based on HHI.
 All estimates control for city and time period (decade) fixed effects, as well as for city-specific time trends.
 Standard errors are clustered at the city level.
 Regression tables are in the Appendix.

 To improve identification, I follow the strategy outlined in 6.
 For every city, I estimate the effect of traditional market access (based on city size), or intellectual market access (based on number of publications) and intellectual stock (based on the historical number of publications).
-The results are in Table 2.
+The results are in Table 1.
 While market access is correlated with specialization, the results become not significant when removing the selection effect of being centrally located.
 Access to the intellectual stock is not significant - the 'burden' of previous knowledge does not seem to affect current specialization.
 Access to other cities' contemporary intellectual production, on the other hand, is correlated with specialization and is significant even after recentering the treatment.

 The results show that exposure to a larger market through increased connections leads to significant increase in cities' specialization in knowledge production.
-As scholars became more productive when active within a cluster, specialization and agglomeration effects played an important role in the increase in knowledge, with the railroad contributing to an increase of 10% in cities' specialization compared to the pre-treatment average.